keywords= marine boat epoxy resin

 I'm in the process of starting a boat school in Portland, OR (

-http://wind-and-oar-boatschool.org/).
+https://wind-and-oar-boatschool.org/).
 We are working on our first boat, which is a St Ayles skiff, with a group of 10 completely novice women doing the build.
 Its the first all women build and the first on the west coast.
-The St Ayles Skiff is a Iain Oughtred design done for the Scottish Fisheries Museum and now the cornerstone of the Scottish Coastal Rowing Project (http://scottishcoastalrowing.org/).
+The St Ayles Skiff is a Iain Oughtred design done for the Scottish Fisheries Museum and now the cornerstone of the Scottish Coastal Rowing Project (https://scottishcoastalrowing.org/).
 Last fall WoodenBoat Publications picked up the concept and got 5 high schools in Maine to start the boat and I am mirroring the idea for high schools in Portland.
 The first youth boat will start this fall but in the mean time a group of women approached me about building one too.

 When it came time to decide about epoxies, I turned to Michael Bogoger (Dory-man) for advice.
 He suggested your Basic No Blush marine epoxy and we've been extremely happy with it.
 The forgiving nature of the basic no-blush has been ideal for a school situation where many people are mixing and consistency is not necessarily high.
 Michael has covered our build on his blog several times and this link (

-http://dory-man.blogspot.com/2011/06/wind-and-oar-boat-building-school.html) is to one of his posts where you can see us using your product.
+https://dory-man.blogspot.com/2011/06/wind-and-oar-boat-building-school.html) is to one of his posts where you can see us using your product.
 His first post about us was on the occasion of his first visit to Portland when I had him give a little seminar on epoxies.

 Why Basic No Blush (tm) epoxy is the BEST in its class: